 This topic area was identified as an emphasis are in the Iowa Strategic Highway Safety Plan (SHSP).
-Our team is working to better understand how safety outcomes for older drivers relate to state-level policy and other factors.
+Our team is working to better understand how safety outcomes for older drivers relate to state-level policies and other factors.

 spacing